Maher Arar: US embassy statements

 recognised that there had been a media report of a rendition to Syria but reiterated that the United States is not in a position to comment on specific allegations of intelligence activities that appear in the press.

 Response to the Arar case by President Obama's administration

-Little has been said publicly about Maher Arar by President Obama's administration.
+Little was said publicly about Maher Arar by President Obama's administration.
 In an interview with Neil Macdonald of CBC, US Homeland Security Secretary Janet Napolitano stated that it is the opinion of those who have reviewed Arar's case that "his status should not now be changed."
 When questioned about the validity of Canada's findings in all matters relating to Arar, Secretary Napolitano clarified saying "his status at least for admission to the United States purposes should not be changed."
 The Obama administration modified the government's standard for using the state secrets claim.
 It is unknown how the changes will affect Arar's case against the United States in which the government lawyers had invoked the state secrets privilege.
 The new standard took effect on October 1, 2009.